On High Alert

 This is a gentle Qigong Flow called “Big Bear Gathers Fish.”
 It is helpful for:

-In my online course, Movement as Medicine: Tools to Regulate Your Nervous System & Calm Your Mind, you’ll learn how to recognize your nervous system state and use the right kind of movement to help your body feel safe again — so you can return to clarity, confidence, and grounded presence.
+Inside my online course Movement as Medicine, you’ll learn how to recognize your nervous system state, and use the right kind of movement to shift it, so you can move out of Fight-or-Flight and return to clarity, confidence, and a grounded sense of calm.